karthikmadala/social-connect-using-ruby-on-rails-ROR-/README.md

-# SocialConnect

-## Overview
+## SocialConnect - A Next-Gen Social Networking Platform

-SocialConnect is a social networking platform built using Ruby on Rails (RoR).
-It enables users to connect, interact, and share posts, similar to Facebook.
-The platform includes features such as user authentication, friendships, posts, likes, comments, and notifications.
+SocialConnect is a feature-rich social networking platform built with Ruby on Rails.
+It allows users to connect, interact, and share content seamlessly.
+The platform includes essential social media functionalities such as user authentication, friendships, post creation, likes, comments, and real-time notifications.

-## Features
-- **User Authentication**: Uses Devise for secure authentication.
-- **Friendships**: Users can send, accept, and manage friend requests.
+### Key Features:
+- **User Authentication:** Secure sign-up, login, and password management powered by Devise.
+- **Friendships:** Send and accept friend requests, manage connections, and unfriend users.
-- **Posts & Comments**: Users can create, view, and comment on posts.
+- **Posts & Comments:** Create and interact with posts, including commenting on friends' updates.
-- **Likes**: Users can like posts.
-- **Notifications**: Users receive notifications for interactions.
+- **Likes & Notifications:** Like posts and receive real-time notifications for user interactions.
-- **Admin Panel**: An admin dashboard for user management.
+- **Admin Panel:** Manage user activities and maintain platform integrity with administrative controls.
-- **PWA Support**: Progressive Web App (PWA) capabilities.
+- **Progressive Web App (PWA) Support:** Enhancing user experience with offline capabilities and push notifications.

+Designed with scalability and performance in mind, SocialConnect leverages PostgreSQL for data management, Active Storage for file handling, and modern front-end technologies to ensure a seamless user experience.
+Whether you’re looking to build a private social network or scale to a global audience, SocialConnect provides a strong foundation to support your vision.

 ## Directory Structure
 ```